garrandall/popular-music-data/tracks/woman-raheem-devaughn.md

 I appreciate your smile (thank you)
-I know how much it take to carry and birth a child (thank you) And the way you play dumb even when we living real foul (ooo thank ya) And even as a single parent momma you still hold it down some how (thank you momma) making Ends meet somehow (thank you momma)
+I know how much it take to carry and birth a child (thank you) And the way you play dumb even when we living real foul (oo thank ya) And even as a single parent momma you still hold it down some how (thank you momma) making Ends meet somehow (thank you momma)
 I appreciate your strength (thank you)